cloudfoundry-attic/lattice-release/README.md

 * by reviewing patches

 Also see the [Development Readme](https://github.com/cloudfoundry-incubator/lattice/tree/master/docs/development-readme.md)

-## Development Workflow

-Development work should be done on the develop branch.
-As a general rule, only CI should commit to master.

 ## Submitting an Issue
 We use the [GitHub issue tracker](https://github.com/cloudfoundry-incubator/lattice/issues) to track bugs and features.